 10 customer retention strategies to keep your customers coming back

-Ready to take advantage of these incredible benefits?
+Ready to take advantage of these incredible benefits and learn how to retain customers?
 Check out these 10 customer retention strategies that will keep your clients coming back for more:

 1. Respond to customer questions and complaints

 Your customers hold power, and if you want to delight them, you must monitor the channels through which they talk about their experiences.
 These channels include: